Month: May 2024

 Lost&Found’s board has appointed a committee of qualified volunteers to find a new CEO.
 A job description has been posted on the organization’s website.
 The committee has set a goal of having a recommendation to the board for a new CEO by July 1.
 The new CEO would join Muckey on staff for a 45- to 60-day transition period.

 “Succession is not just about finding a new leader,” Hearst said.
 “It’s about embracing the opportunity to shape the future and inspire others to do the same.
 Erik’s transition brings with it a sense of excitement, as it opens the door to new possibilities and the chance to lead the search for a worthy successor.
 It is a time to reflect on past achievements, but also to look forward with anticipation, knowing that the next chapter holds the potential for even greater success.
-Erik has tremendously large shoes to fill, but myself, the Board of Directors, and staff are truly embracing that journey.”
+Erik leaves tremendously large shoes to fill, but myself, the Board of Directors, and staff are truly embracing that journey.”

 Muckey’s role as advisor will include supporting the new CEO and staff with the key initiatives that are underway, such as the Workplace Resilience Index, the Together We Do More! fundraising campaign, and the regional expansion of services.